mtgjson/mtgjson-website/docs/downloads/all-sets/README.md

 }
 ---

-# Individual Sets
+# All Sets

-Download MTGJSON outputs as individual sets with their associated data.

-### Download Sets
+All individual set files to download provided by MTGJSON.

 <DownloadSets/>